Leanna Decker Reveals Major Cleavage In Yellow String Bikini

 Leanna Decker showed off her voluptuous curves when she updated her Instagram feed.
 She wore a minuscule yellow bikini that left very little to the imagination and had her fans racing to view the snap.

-Clad in the skimpiest of bikinis, the model recently took to her social media platforms to share the sexy images.
-Leanna shared three photos in a multi-image post that showed off her flawless figure in various poses.
+Clad in the skimpiest of bikinis, the model recently took to her social media platform to share the sexy images.
+Leanna shared three photos in a post that showed off her flawless figure in various poses.

 Leanna wore a bright yellow string bikini that exposed plenty of skin.
-The halter neck style tied behind her neck and had a cutout detail at the top of each bra cup.
+The halter-neck style tied behind her neck and had a cut-out detail at the top of each bra cup.
 Her ample cleavage threatened to spill from their constrained confines, much to the delight of her fans.

 She paired the bikini with its matching thong.
-The bikini bottoms had an identical cutout feature and showed off her slim hips and thighs.
-The thong panties clung to her hips and she flaunted her toned booty in one of the photos.
+The bikini bottoms had an identical cut-out feature and showed off her slim hips and thighs.
+The thong panties clung to her hips, and she flaunted her toned booty in one of the photos.

 Leanna showcased her ripped abs and tiny waist in the pics.
 Three of her tattoos were also on display.